-White Nights are African Cichlids originating in Lake Malawi.
+White Knight s are African Cichlids originating in Lake Malawi.
 The males turn the Ice electric blue color and depending on what food you provide them, females and juveniles are usually white.
-White NIght Ice Blues will eat flake foods, algae based flake foods and cichlid pellets.
+White Knight Ice Blues will eat flake foods, algae based flake foods and cichlid pellets.
 Do not feed them live worms, beefheart or live brine shrimp, as these can bloat and kill the fish.

 A grouping including more than 10 haplochromis and peacock cichlids is recommended.
 Male Electric Blues should not be combined, unless they have adequate hiding areas from each other.
 A single male with two or three females works quite well.